johngardenghi/academic-page/content/author/admin/_index.md

 +++
 # Display name
-name = "John Lenon Gardenghi"
+name = "John L. Gardenghi"

 # Username (this should match the folder name)
 authors = ["admin"]